ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-12-17-attempting-to-fix-the-roof.md

 ![Farm covered in snow](/assets/images/IMG_3320.jpg)

 The resin wasn't easy to process with the low temperatures.
-It hardened much slower.
+It became hardened much slower.
 On top of the tough weather conditions, I also had to remove the truck and the tent from the barn because they blocked the entry for a tractor delivering firewood for the winter.

 It regularly rained and snowed.
 The epoxy was still in the process of hardening.
 I wanted to avoid the resin getting in contact with water, so I built a little scaffold on top of the roof that I mounted into the rain gutter.